Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Baedoorians/Architecture.md

 serve more important functions, such as administration or banking.

 ### Ansurian style
-Ansurian style is quite interesting case for baedoorian architecture, as it differs from what was popular in times of Ansur establishing.
+The Ansurian style is quite an interesting case for Baedoorian architecture, as it differs from what was popular in the times of Ansur's establishing.
-It is in many ways a comeback to early baedoorian architecture - it is simple, white-walled and does stay within this jitadian influence of early baedoorian culture.
-Differently from it, though, it incorporates some ornamentalism, especially balconies being way more frequent sight, and colour palette shifting to light blue as liked choice for this particular place.
+It is in many ways a comeback to early Baedoorian architecture - it is simple, white-walled and stays within the Jitadian influence of early Baedoorian culture.
+Differently from it, though, it incorporates some ornamentalism, especially balconies being a way more frequent sight, and the colour palette shifting to light blue as the popular choice for this particular place.

 There are three reasons that contributed into this stark difference:
-- lacking resources of new settlers, making elegant modern baedoorian style not really affordable option
+- the lacking resources of new settlers, making the elegant and modern Baedoorian style not really an affordable option
-- influence of jitadian minority
+- the influence of Jitadian minority
-- and style guidance by Ilvis Sorevo, who being of jitadian origins, wanted to incorporate this character back into baedoorian architecture
+- the style guidance by Ilvis Sorevo, who being of Jitadian origins, wanted to incorporate this character back into baedoorian architecture

-The one that had the biggest impact was the fact of Evros government hiring Ilvis Sorevo as an architect to shape more unique style of the city.
-Even though not without struggles, he succeeded with the task, eventually designing what Evros will be remembered from.
+The one that had the biggest impact was the fact of Evros government hiring Ilvis Sorevo as an architect to shape a more unique style for the city.
+Even though it was not without struggles, he succeeded with the task, eventually designing what Evros will be remembered for.
-Despite this project being used primarily for Evros, this visual direction affects also the newly built ones and buildings in Waine, making it fairly universal distinction of ansurian architecture.
+Despite this project being used primarily for Evros, this visual direction also affects the newly built ones and buildings in Waine, making it a fairly universal distinction of Ansurian architecture.

 ---
 ♜✥